-The honors advising guidelines below for first-year students, sophomores, juniors, and seniors are designed for students who begin the Honors Program as first-semester, first-year students.
-If you join the program after you have already earned between 15 and 45 hours of college credit, you should plan to complete more than one honors requirement per semester until you get caught up.
-An honors advisor can help you make a plan.
-We want all of our students to complete as many of the other honors requirements as possible before beginning their capstone projects.
+The Honors advising guidelines below are designed for students who begin the Honors Program as first-semester, first-year students.
+If you join the program after you have already earned between 15 and 45 hours of college credit, you should plan to complete more than one Honors requirement per semester until you get caught up.
+Meet with an Honors advisor to develop a plan.

 As you refer to the guidelines, keep in mind that you will need to look ahead a semester.
 For example, a second semester sophomore should read the guidelines for junior year.